PCB Layers: The Ultimate FAQ Guide

 10 Layer PCB

-The ten Layer PCB is the highest number of layers you can use—to fit into a 1mm thick SODIMM socket.
+The ten-layer PCB is the highest number of layers you can use—to fit into a 1mm thick SODIMM socket.
 Plus, this layer PCB has plenty of room for power planes.
 And it comes with a lot of power domains.

 12 Layer PCB

-Step 2: Begin With the Layout
+Begin With the Layout

 When it comes to the layout, it’s best, to begin with, the bottom and top layers.
 And if you notice that your design leverages high-speed signals, combine two extra inner signal layers.
 You can also apply this method if your system has too many connections.